Cecil B. DeMille: Politics and Lux Radio Theatre

 DeMille was outspoken about his Episcopalian integrity, but his private life included mistresses and adultery.
 He was a conservative Republican activist, becoming more conservative as he aged.
 He was known as anti-union and worked to prevent the unionization of film production studios.
 But according to DeMille himself, he was not anti-union and belonged to a few unions.
 He said he was rather against union leaders such as Walter Reuther and Harry Bridges, whom he compared to dictators.
-He supported Herbert Hoover and in 1928 made his largest campaign donation to Hoover.
+He supported Herbert Hoover and, in 1928, made his largest campaign donation to Hoover.
 But DeMille also liked Franklin D. Roosevelt, finding him charismatic, tenacious, and intelligent, and agreeing with Roosevelt's abhorrence of Prohibition.
 DeMille lent Roosevelt a car for his 1932 United States presidential election campaign and voted for him.
 He never again voted for a Democratic candidate in a presidential election.

 From June 1, 1936, until January 22, 1945, DeMille hosted and directed Lux Radio Theatre, a weekly digest of current feature films.
 Broadcast on the Columbia Broadcasting System (CBS) from 1935 to 1954, Lux Radio was one of the most popular weekly shows in radio history.
-While DeMille was host, the show had 40 million weekly listeners and DeMille had an annual salary of $100,000.
+While DeMille was host, the show had 40 million weekly listeners, and DeMille had an annual salary of $100,000.
 From 1936 to 1945, he produced, hosted, and directed every show, with the occasional exception of a guest director.
 He resigned from Lux Radio because he refused to pay a dollar to the American Federation of Radio Artists (AFRA), on the principle that no organization had the right to "levy a compulsory assessment upon any member".

 DeMille sued the union for reinstatement but lost.
 He appealed to the California Supreme Court and lost again.
 When the AFRA expanded to television, DeMille was banned from television appearances.
 Consequently, he formed the DeMille Foundation for Political Freedom to campaign for the right to work.
 He gave speeches across the nation for the next few years.
 DeMille's primary criticism was of closed shops, but later included criticism of communism and unions in general.
 The U.S. Supreme Court declined to review his case, but DeMille lobbied for the Taft–Hartley Act, which passed.
-It prohibited denying anyone the right to work if they refuse to pay a political assessment.
+It prohibited denying anyone the right to work if they refused to pay a political assessment.
 But the law did not apply retroactively, so DeMille's television and radio appearance ban lasted the rest of his life, though he was permitted to appear on radio or television to publicize a movie.
 William Keighley replaced him.
 DeMille never worked in radio again.
 (Note: Frequent actors and actresses on the show included Barbara Stanwyck, Claudette Colbert, Loretta Young, Don Ameche, and Fred MacMurray.)